 - Shared resources with other clients

-The work of instore merchandisers directly impacts business performance:
+The work of instore merchandisers directly influences business performance across multiple dimensions — from revenue generation to customer satisfaction.

 Sales Impact